Vedant36/aliedots/README.md

 - etc/MediaHuman/YouTube to MP3.conf: same as above except this file is much less useful

 ## TODO
-- this might be a really bad idea but what if i could symlink `/` to `lib/root` then just use gitignore to track only the files i need. can't really think of any security issues at the moment but somehow this oculd be bad
+- this might be a really bad idea but what if i could symlink `/` to `lib/root` then just use gitignore to track only the files i need. can't really think of any security issues now
 - etc/environment.d/*: don't know a way to transfer them to shell variables
 - complete setup.sh